Hunter1pro/Unity-Animation-Runtime-Timeline/README.md

 # ThirdPerson

-the package has dependencies by UniTask and AnimationRigging (can be switched to Unity 2d Aninamtion(IK) Package) or FinalIk or you custom its uses Unity 2021 LTS version the core code don't have dependency with Animation Rigging its used transform Rig targets, and can be used with any version - but its not checked
+The package has dependencies by UniTask and AnimationRigging (can be switched to Unity 2d Aninamtion(IK) Package) or FinalIk or you custom its uses Unity 2021 LTS version the core code don't have dependency with Animation Rigging its used transform Rig targets, and can be used with any version - but its not checked